McTavishLab/AvesData/README.md

 This directory contains folders for each synth tree run, labelled by their version identifier (e.g. Aves_1.0)

-The most recent tree is Aves_1.3 and that directory contains all of these files.
+The tree published in McTavish et al. 2024 PNAS is Aves_1.3 and that directory contains all of these files.
+Subsequent updates have higher version numbers.
 (Older trees folders have some but not all of these files, and have a readme inculded in each folder)

 **Aves_1.3**